BoyoLabs/3dDesigns/README.md

 # 3dDesigns
 The following is a list of 3d designs I have done on onshape, or at least mostly on onshape, others will be noted.
 All of these have been verified to print and I have done so myself.
 If anything needs context, I'll give it.

+### Note: Not all of my 3d designs are listed, these are just the ones I feel like sharing for one reason or another.

 ## List goes most recent to oldest... for the most part...

 ### Chicken Feeder Scooper